vrowello/reg-area/README.md

 # README Boilerplate

-A game of Tic-Tac-Toe written in Go.
+A go program that finds the area of regular polygons

 ## Installation